-If possible, the inspection will be performed as part of the hearing; otherwise, the inspection will be scheduled for a later date and all parties shall receive at least three days notice unless such notice is waived by all parties.
+If possible, the inspection will be performed as part of the hearing; otherwise, the inspection will be scheduled for a later date and all parties will receive at least three days notice unless such notice is waived by all parties.
+In accordance with BBB's arbitration fee schedule, in some cases an inspection by the arbitrator may incur additional costs to the parties.